 We then headed to wine country!
 The new addition to our Southern Highlands tour.
 I’ve been providing Hunter Valley wine tours for over 10 years, and still do and love it.
 So I was really keen to trial a new wine region within Sydney’s grasp.

-We had our first wine tasting at Peppergreen Estate, located in Berrima, a lovely cellar door, and from the smell of the place, a delicious restaurant too!
+We had our first wine tasting at Peppergreen Estate, located in Berrima, a lovely cellar door.
+From the smell of the place, a delicious restaurant too!
 Greg was our tasting guide who took us through a history of the vineyard as well as provided a structured wine tasting.
-I couldn’t taste myself (being a responsible alcohol free guide!) however my guests loved the wines that included Riesling, Pinot Gris, Chardonnay, Tempranillo, Merlot and Shiraz.
+I couldn’t taste myself (being a responsible alcohol free guide!) however my guests loved the wines!
+They included Riesling, Pinot Gris, Chardonnay, Tempranillo, Merlot and Shiraz.